-Tutorial Configure IPv6 on Windows Server 2012,2016, 2019 or windows 10 step by step.
 IPv6, known as IPng (Internet Protocol Next Generation), is a set of specifications set by the IETF that is considered a kind of IPv4 upgrade.
 It is similar to IP Version 4.
 Network equipment can use IPv6 to transfer packets across the network platform, and tools like ping work with little modification, similar to the IPv4 platform.
 IPV6 can generate more IPs.
 IPV4, for example, can only generate 3.4 billion URLs, but IPV6 easily supports 2128 billion URLs.
-The subject of this article is Tutorial Configuring IPv6 on Windows Server.
-To buy a Windows VPS server, we offer you various packages.
+The subject of this article is How to Configure IPv6 on Windows Server.

 What is IPv6?